-I am a Research Fellow at the Department of Electrical Electronics and Computer Engineering (DIEEI) of the University of Catania (Italy), where I obtained a Ph.D. in Computer Engineering with a thesis on approaching NP-hard problems on graphs using Geometric Deep Learning.
+I am an Assistant Professor (RTDa) at the Department of Electrical Electronics and Computer Engineering (DIEEI) at the University of Catania, Italy.
+I obtained my Ph.D. in Computer Engineering with a thesis on approaching NP-hard problems on graphs using Geometric Deep Learning.

-I work in the NetworkScience Laboratory and my research interests include Network Science and its real-world applications, and also the application of Machine Learning techniques — specifically Geometric Deep Learning — to learn high impact problems, or to solve or reduce the search space of computationally hard ones.
+Currently, I work at the NetworkScience Laboratory where I research Network Science and its real-world applications.
+I also apply Machine Learning techniques, specifically Geometric Deep Learning, to learn high-impact problems or to solve or reduce the search space of computationally hard ones.

-In my free-time I enjoy working on personal projects, practicing sport, playing videogames and photography.
+In my free time, I enjoy working on personal projects, practicing sports, playing video games, and taking photographs.

 Ph.D. in Computer Engineering with a thesis on Network Science and Machine Learning, 2022